danjarosz/daankh-npm-typescript-package/README.md

 ## How to use?

-1. Clone the repository
+1. Clone the repository.
+2. Create `dev` branch.
+3. Create you changes on another branch that will be merged into `dev`.
-2. Write your Typescript code in `src` directory.
+4. Write your Typescript code in `src` directory.
-3. Export the core content of your package in `src/index.ts` file.
+5. Export the core content of your package in `src/index.ts` file.
-4. Create `dev` branch to put your code there.
-To deploy the package make a pull request from `dev` into `main` branch.

 ## How to set up a package before start coding?